Breaking open AI’s black box

 “AI is basically “just” automated decision making” – Francesca Bria, Chief Technology and Digital Innovation Officer, Barcelona

 Yes, AI probably will get bigger and bigger in the coming decade and yes, its implications on our day-to-day lives will grow.
 But it also has benefits for the end user, creating more personalized experiences.
 However, this type of automation also has its disadvantages, as we can see from @GirlFromBlupo’s tweet about Amazon’s algorithm:

 It illustrates that we need to deal with how machines interpret our intentions.
 The problem is that a machine decides what we like based on our behavior.
 But that we can’t tell the machine how to value our decisions, especially as computing is becoming part of our everyday lives.

 This black box principle of knowing what goes in and what comes out, but not knowing what happens inside needs to be higher up on the AI agenda and makers need to think about how we can give (at least some) control back to the user.
 Otherwise, people will try to manipulate the machine by making choices they wouldn’t normally make to influence the algorithm or maybe even lose faith in AI and Robotics altogether.

-In the research I’m currently doing at the TU Delft, I am intently looking into the tension that appears when we simulate future behavior of machines to cope with the increasingly complex services we use, and that will at the same time influence our own agency in making decisions.
+In the research I’m currently doing at the TU Delft, I am intently looking into the tension that appears when we simulate the future behavior of machines to cope with the increasingly complex services we use, and that will at the same time influence our own agency in making decisions.
 We need to team up with the machines, but with the right balance.
-The talk of Madeline Gannon in the Art & Tech program was a great example on how we might literally team up with machines.
+The talk of Madeline Gannon in the Art & Tech program was a great example of how we might literally team up with machines.
 She’s researching new forms of communication with industrial robots that (try to) understand our gestures and is setting up a dialogue with them.
 For ABB, she created a couple of installations that display possible futures.

 The best stories about innovation?